panda3d/panda3d-docs/programming/networking/distributed/client-repositories.rst

 Manager, how it will be set up and what it is used for will be shown in a later section.
 For now we just expect it to exist in zone 1 on the AI Server.

-As soon as the client is synced, the TimeManager will send a gotTimeSync event.
+As soon as the client is synced, the :class:`.TimeManager` will send a gotTimeSync event.
 It may be encouraged to show some kind of waiting screen to the user here until the client is fully connected to the server.

-In the syncReady and gotCreateReady methods you’ll see the haveCreateAuthority function called.
+In the syncReady and gotCreateReady methods you’ll see the :meth:`.ClientRepository.haveCreateAuthority` function called.
 This is a check to see if we are already able to create DOs and give them a correct doId.
 You can create DOs earlier already, but they may have invalid doIds then.

 At the end of the gotCreateReady method you can fully use the client and create whatever DOs you may need and add other client related logic.

-At this stage, you may also want to set interest in different Zones for the client to see server created objects placed in those specific zones.
+At this stage, you may also want to set interest in different Zones for the client to see objects created by the server and other clients which are placed in those specific zones.
+You can do this by calling the :meth:`.ClientRepository.setInterestZones()` method which you simply pass a number of zoneIds that this client should see.